MarkusSifft/SignalSnap/README.md

 # SignalSnap: Signal Analysis In Python Made Easy
-by M. Sifft and D. Hägele
+by M. Sifft, A. Ghorbanietemad and D. Hägele

 We present a fast Python toolbox for higher-order spectral analysis of time series.
 The usual second-order power spectrum and its higher-order generalization - so-called bi- and trispectra - are efficiently calculated